How to integrate Apache Spark using Java

 Conclusion

-In this article we showed you how to connect to Apache Spark in JAVA and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Apache Spark in Java and integrate data without writing complex code — all of this was powered by Apache Spark ODBC Driver.
 It's worth noting that ZappySys JDBC Bridge Driver allows you to connect not only to Apache Spark, but to any Java application that supports JDBC (just use a different JDBC driver and configure it appropriately).

 All